raktim-mondol/BioFusionNet/README.md

-# BioFusionNet: Deep Learning-based Survival Risk Stratification in ER+ Breast Cancer through Multi-Feature and Multi-Modal Data Fusion
+# BioFusionNet: Survival Risk Stratification through Multi-Feature and Multi-Modal Data Fusion

 ![MAGNet Logo](BioFusionNet.png) <!-- If you have a logo or relevant image -->